biobakery/maaslin/README.md

 **Solution:** Most likely, you need to set the main MaAsLin script (Maaslin.R) to executable.

-#I. Installation as an Automated Pipeline
+#J. Installation as an Automated Pipeline

 SflE (pronounced souffl√©), is a framework for automation and parallelization on a multiprocessor machine.
 MaAsLin has been